 These are summarised in Table 1 and discussed here.
+Neurodivergent females with a learning disability have greater health needs than the general population.

+Neurological

-Neurodivergent people have an increased risk of certain neurological conditions, especially epilepsy and rhythmic movement disorders [Besag 2017].
-One study reported a pooled prevalence of epilepsy of 7% in autistic children and 19% in autistic adults, associated with female gender and intellectual impairment.
-They may also have an increased prevalence of neurological structural anomalies such as the Chiari malformation which commonly presents with headaches and may cause syncope or collapse due to compression at the foramen magnum.
+Neurodivergent people have an increased risk of many neurological conditions, especially epilepsy and rhythmic movement disorders.
+A pooled prevalence of epilepsy of 7% in autistic children and 19% in autistic adults is reported to be associated with female gender and intellectual impairment.
+Functional neurological disorders and pseudo-seizures are also more common among autistic females and may co-exist with movement disorders.
+Neurodivergent females also have an increased prevalence of structural neurological anomalies such as the Chiari malformation which commonly presents with headaches and may cause syncope or collapse due to compression at the foramen magnum.
 Magnetic resonance imaging of the brain is diagnostic.
+Sleep disturbance and sleep disorders are common and may contribute to fatigue, with obstructive sleep apnoea five times commoner among autistic (as compared to non-autistic) women.
+If a sleep study is positive, continuous positive airway pressure (CPAP) can greatly improve fatigue and pain.
+In contrast, hypersomnia is also grossly over-represented among autistic women.
+Migraine headaches are also much more common among neurodivergent females, may present with transient functional impairment and coexist with chronic pain syndromes.

+Circulatory

+Syncope in autistic females commonly relates to hypersensitivity of the autonomic nervous system triggering postural hypotension and tachycardia (POTS) which is now recognised as being associated with hypermobile joints.
+By contrast, with increasing age hypertension and hyperlipidaemia contribute to the high levels of cerebrovascular and cardiovascular disease observed in older autistic females [Catalá-López 2022], while childhood ADHD is also associated with an excess of cardiovascular disease by the fifth decade [Thapar et al 2023].

+Musculoskeletal

-Other causes of syncope in females may relate to dysfunction of the autonomic nervous system producing postural hypotension and tachycardia (POTS) which is well recognised as being associated with hypermobile joints.
-Indeed, a range of joint hypermobility syndromes including Ehlers-Danlos (EDS) are now known to be linked to the presence of neurodivergence [Csecs et al 2022].
-Furthermore, most patients with fibromyalgia are female and many exhibit neurodivergent features which may have a familial link.
-Sleep disturbance and disorders are common and may contribute to fatigue.
-Other chronic pain syndromes are also overrepresented among neurodivergent females, and a disproportionate number of women attending chronic pain clinics carry a diagnosis of autism and / or ADHD [Astelezy et al 2019].
-They reported chronic pain in 77% of females with a neurodivergent condition who had a mean age of just 27 years [Astelezy et al 2019].
-Migraine and irritable bowel syndrome are other common causes of chronic pain among neurodivergent females.
+A range of joint hypermobility syndromes including Ehlers-Danlos (EDS) are known to be linked to the presence of both autism and ADHD [Csecs et al 2022].
+Furthermore, most patients with fibromyalgia are female and many of them exhibit neurodivergent features which may have a familial link.
+Other chronic pain syndromes are also over-represented among neurodivergent females, and a disproportionate number of women attending chronic pain clinics carry a diagnosis of autism and / or ADHD [Astelezy et al 2019].
+They reported chronic pain in 77% of females with a neurodivergent condition who had a mean age of just 27 years.
+Auto-immune disorders are over-represented in mothers of neurodivergent females, especially connective tissue disorders such as rheumatoid arthritis (RA) and systemic lupus erythematosus.
+Raynaud's phenomenon can be an early manifestation of a connective tissue disorder in their female offspring and may be exacerbated by stimulants prescribed for ADHD.

-Qeios ID: NFB3FK.9 · https://doi.org/10.32388/NFB3FK.9

-Intestinal dysbiosis, characterised by profound gut microbiota alterations, is frequent in neurodivergent individuals, and offers both potential explanations for the increased prevalence of gastrointestinal symptoms and the possibility of novel therapeutic intervention.
-Gut symptoms may however have more specific causes, especially in neurodivergent females.
-There is an increase in the prevalence of inflammatory bowel disease, especially ulcerative colitis in autistic females [Kim et al 2022].
-Another systematic review showed a possible association with coeliac disease for both autism and ADHD with a female preponderance.
-There is an increased risk of eating disorders, especially of the restrictive intake type, and this is most prevalent among neurodivergent females.
-This may contribute to nutritional deficiencies especially of iron and of vitamins B and D. Autistic children have reduced bone mineral density at all skeletal sites compared to controls.
+Autistic children have reduced bone mineral density at all skeletal sites compared to controls.
 Low bone density in has also been shown in young people with ADHD and may relate to medication.
 Osteoporosis contributes to a greatly increased risk of fractures at the hip, spine and forearm in both autistic children and adults, again especially in females.
 The odds ratio for hip fractures in females rises from 8.1 in autistic girls to 24.8 in adult neurodivergent females [Neumeyer et al 2015].
 Multiple potential contributing factors to this greatly increased fracture risk include vitamin D deficiency and intestinal dysbiosis from restrictive eating disorders.